imamchishty/spring-boost/README.md

 ## Docker?

-A Dockerfile is generated dynamically.
+A Dockerfile is generated dynamically (see the rest pom file).
 This can be used for integration testing (although you'd need to add the execution goals accordingly).

 1. mvn package docker:build
 2. docker:run